How to Extend Your Hearing Aid Battery Life

 When you purchase hearing aid batteries, you will notice there are plastic tabs covering the bottom half of the battery.
-This tab prevents the battery from draining before its used, however, once the tab is removed the battery becomes activated.
+This tab prevents the battery from draining before it’s used—however, once the tab is removed the battery becomes activated by being exposed to oxygen.
 The battery cannot be deactivated by reattaching the plastic tab, so don’t remove the plastic tab carelessly.
 Once the tab has been removed you must use it, or the battery will be wasted.

 Hearing aid batteries cannot be labeled as “one size fits all”.
 Different devices use different battery sizes.
 There are four commonly used hearing aid battery sizes, namely: 10, 312, 13, and 675.

 To make the batteries easier to find, the packaging is color-coded.

 Standard hearing aid batteries have a lifespan of between 6 to 14 days.
 This is highly dependent on the length of hearing aid use per day, whether the devices are switched off when not in use, the size of the hearing aid battery as well as the degree of loss.
 With this in mind, there are ways to get the most out of your batteries and extend their lifespan.

 Hearing aid technology is becoming more advanced daily which means that at times the battery life becomes slightly unpredictable.
 Your device’s battery lifespan depends on the amount of time that you use your hearing aid and if you take adequate care of it.
 There are a few other things you can do to increase the battery life of your hearing aid.

 Purchase quality batteries